-WOODWORKING & DESIGN 1-2 (CTE 455, 456)

-College credit may be available for this course.
-National certification in construction available
+WOODWORKING & DESIGN 1-2 (CTE 455, 456)OPEN TO: 9, 10, 11, 12One Semester or Full Year CoursePREREQUISITE: NoneCollege credit may be available for this course.National certification in construction available

 This course is a blend of the traditional woodshop and technology.
 This course is aimed at any student interested in the world of work.
 Students will build a variety of projects, some required and others selected or designed by the student.
 Through the construction of projects students will learn to operate a wide variety of woodworking machines.
 Construction techniques and processes found in the building and cabinetry trades will be explored.
 Students will be introduced to the integration of technology and woodworking with the use of CNC equipment and software.
 Upon completion of this course, students will have a good foundation of safe equipment operation and construction practices.
 This program has an articulation agreement with several local unions and GRCC.
 Individual student material costs/lab fees may be applicable to this course.